 It is said that the Family Herald and Weekly Star of Montreal works on the principle that nothing but the best will do for its readers.
 The soundness of this policy is amply demonstrated in the rapidly growing subscription list of this great weekly.
-The public have been tempted by trashy weeklies at giveraway prices, but when it comes down to value for your money and a genuine Canadian flavor to your reading, the Family Herald and Weekly Star has no competitor.
-This year we see that the Family Herald and Weekly Star has no competitor.
+The public have been tempted by trashy weeklies at give-away prices, but when it comes down to value for your money and a genuine Canadian flavor to your reading, the Family Herald and Weekly Star has no competitor.
 This year we see that the publishers are giving each subscriber whose subscription is received in time a large calendar for 1925 with a beautiful picture entitled "The Sale of Old Dobbin," and a free entry to a contest in which ten thousand dollars will be awarded.
 The subscription price of the Family Herald is only Two Dollars a year.